Gene amplification of FAM3C and MET is tightly linked in several human carcinomas and correlates with increased gene expression and poor prognosis

 Combined ILEI KD and crizotinib treatment increased E-cadherin membrane localization

 To further compare tumor invasiveness and EMT status, E-cadherin-mediated cell-cell adhesion was investigated.
-In both, NCI-H441 and NCI-H1993 xenografts immunohistochemistry of tumor sections showed a slight increase of E-cadherin at the membranes of tumors treated with crizotinib and those derived from ILEI KD cells, and this became significant when they were in combination (Fig. 7A,B,F,G).
-Similar to their in vitro behavior, none of the two xenografts showed regulation of E-cadherin expression at the mRNA level upon different conditions (Fig. 7C,H), nor E-cadherin levels of tumor protein extracts showed a uniform trend of regulation (Fig. 7D,E,I,J).
-Therefore, these results suggest that ILEI and c-MET mainly cooperate to reduce E-cadherin protein localization at the membrane to decrease cell-cell adhesion and increase the potential for invasion.
+In both, NCI-H441 and NCI-H1993 xenografts immunohistochemistry of tumor sections showed a slight increase of E-cadherin at the membranes of tumors treated with crizotinib and those derived from ILEI KD cells, and this became significant when they were in combination (Fig. 7A,B,D,E).
+Similar to their in vitro behavior, none of the two xenografts showed regulation of E-cadherin expression at the mRNA level upon different conditions (Fig. 7C,F).
+Therefore, these results suggest that ILEI and c-MET cooperate to reduce E-cadherin protein localization at the membrane to decrease cell-cell adhesion and increase the potential for invasion.